A Cebu City Walking Tour – Exploring Cebu

 We always promote independent travel, without the need of an organised tour, but if you have difficulty planning your own trip, or you are short on time, we suggest that you take a look at the trips by Viator or G Adventures

-For those wishing to explore the city on foot, here’s a half day walking tour of Cebu City.
+For those wishing to explore the city on foot, here’s a half day Cebu city walking tour.

-As a starter, don’t forget to pack up your water, this is a 10km walk which could take around 4 hours.
+For starters, don’t forget to pack up your water on your Cebu city walking tour!
+This is a 10km walk which could take around 4 hours.
 The map of the trip is available here.
+We always promote indipendent travel, however if you need a little help, check these Cebu city tours on Viator.

 Ayala Mall and Business Park